JakeSteam/blog-programming/_posts/2023-09-05-displaylistcanvas-crash-with-no-stacktrace.md

        at com.android.internal.os.ZygoteInit.main(ZygoteInit.java:1374)
 ```

-Alright, so it's... an image somewhere in the app.
+Alright, so it's... a massive image somewhere in the app.
 This is not particularly helpful.

 What other information do we have available?